This is the story of how a young boy saved the life of a United States President, 23 years before the man was born.

 Marking the Grave

 In 1937, a local group decided to install a grave marker for Abraham Linkhorn.
 However, the exact location of his remains was unknown.
 Bathsheba Linkhorn only stated that he had been buried on the south side of their cabin.
-But by 1937, even the actual location of the cabin, which had been surrounded by the foundation of the church, was unknown.
+But by 1937, even the exact location of the cabin, which had been surrounded by the foundation of the church, was unknown.

 Therefore, the group decided to place the marker at the south side of the now deteriorated church foundation, where it remains today.